A Tradition Of Trust....

 Whilst most funeral companies have male and female members of staff working there, very few give you the choice of who gets to dress, prepare and embalm your loved one.
 We realise that this is something that you may never have even considered but OUR policy is that if we are entrusted with the death of a lady, then a qualified lady embalmer will prepare them and dress them for the chapel of rest whether you wish to visit them or not and in the same way a male qualified embalmer will look after, dress and prepare the deceased gentleman that we are entrusted with.

-We believe that this is vital final dignity that can be afforded to your loved one and will hopefully give you the peace of mind that they are being looked after and simply staying in Paul’s home until the day of the funeral.
-Unlike a great many funeral directors premises, Joseph House is NOT a lock up shop, it is Paul Capper’s home and he believes it to be another dignified part of our service to see that the time that your loved one spends with us they are not in an unoccupied building at night and if cremation is chosen and the cremated remains are left with us awaiting further instruction, these are homed within the altar in the chapel of rest until their final resting place has been decided.
+We believe that this is vital final dignity that can be afforded to your loved one and will hopefully give you the peace of mind that they are being looked after by staying in our home until the day of the funeral.
+Unlike a great many funeral directors premises, Joseph House is NOT a lock up shop, it is my home and I believe it to be another dignified part of our service to see that the time that your loved one spends with us they are not in an unoccupied building at night and if cremation is chosen and the cremated remains are left with us awaiting further instruction, these are homed within the altar in the chapel of rest until their final resting place has been decided.